Skip to content

 Setting up parental controls

-1. Make sure you're connected by wi-fi or ethernet to the DWA0122 modem.
+Make sure you're connected by wi-fi or ethernet to the DWA4135 modem.

-3. Enter the username ‘admin’ and password ‘Belong’, then click Sign in.
+2. Enter the username ‘admin’ and the password located on the back of the modem, and click Sign in.

-4. On the homepage, note down the LAN IP of the device you want to apply the parental controls to.
-If the device is not connected you will need the MAC Address of the device.
+3. From the Homepage click on Devices and note down the IP Address of the device you want to apply time of day controls to.
+If the device is not connected, you will need to know the MAC Address of the device.

 Modem controls dashboard